giellalt/giellalt.github.io/infra/GettingStartedOnTheMac.md

 __NOTE on Xerox tools:__ we used to support compilers from Xerox, like the original `lexc` and `xfst` tools.
-The author of these tools, Lauri Karttunen, died in the spring of 2022, and his home page at Standford — with the downloadable software — is not available anymore (but still available at the [Wayback machine](https://web.archive.org/web/20220303052838/https://web.stanford.edu/~laurik/fsmbook/home.html)).
+The author of these tools, Lauri Karttunen, died in the spring of 2022, and his home page at Stanford — with the downloadable software — is not available anymore (but still available at the [Wayback machine](https://web.archive.org/web/20220303052838/https://web.stanford.edu/~laurik/fsmbook/home.html)).
 There is also no-one to maintain the (closed) source code of these tools, and as